Remembering Every Detail of Jenna Johnson and Val Chmerkovskiy's Dance-Filled Wedding - E! Online

 Overall the evening was filled with memories as sweet as their five-tier Vanilla Bake Shop milk chocolate hazelnut cake, with Jenna telling Brides she wishes she "could relive that day over and over again."

-Though of course more indelible moments lie ahead.
+Though of course, with the couple welcoming son Rome in January, more indelible moments lie ahead.
 "My life has changed because of [her,] and I find myself to be the best version of myself that I've ever been," Val raved to People of his bride.
 "She's awesome."